dataliterate/docdoc-generator/Readme.md

 the Site, just prefix the file or foldername with _*

 ##### Protected Names
 The Site will be created in a folder named `_site`.
+The generator itself is located in `_docdoc`.
+(When each documentation contains its own generator and media plugins, it will be easy to maintain different generator versions).
-The generator will create the Site, using a theme placed in a folder named `_theme`.
+The generator will create the Site, using a theme placed in a folder named `_docdoc/theme`.

 Each folder might contain a configuration file named `_config.yml`.

-*Best practice: Do not name your folders, that contain content of the documentation _site or  _theme.
+*Best practice: Do not name your folders, that contain content of the documentation _site or  _docdoc.
 Never use _config.yml as a filename for content that should appear in the site*

 ### Usage
-- run 'node lib/index.js'
+- run 'node lib/test.js'

 ## Development